Siddhant-k/hugo-perosnal-website/content/authors/sid/_index.md

 education:
   courses:
   - course: B.Sc in Electrical Engineering
-    institution: University at Buffalo, The State University of New York 🇺🇸, Grade: 3.83/4.00
+    institution: University at Buffalo, The State University of New York 🇺🇸, Grade: 3.83 out of 4.00
     year: 2020